algolia/magento/_src/m2-external-data.md

 layout: m2-documentation
 title: How to index data from outside of Magento
 permalink: /doc/m2/external-data/
+description: Learn how to index data from outside of Magento 2 and use it together with Algolia extension for Magento 2
 ---

 There are situations when you want to add external data source to your drop-down menu.
 For example integrate WordPress posts to you Magento’s autocomplete.
 In order to do that, you just need to follow a few steps: